 A deal was arranged: Edward would marry Margaret of France and (in order to save Philip’s face before his subjects) would hand over Aquitaine, on the understanding that it would then quietly be returned to Edward.
 But once Philip had the duchy in his grasp, he declared it forfeit.
 Edward had been out-manoeuvred – so comprehensively that one English chronicler concluded that he had lost his wits, “infatuated with an unlawful love for his relative Blanche”.

-The following year, faced with renewed demands for service against the French, and with no role in the government of their own country, the Scots rebelled, and William Wallace inflicted a devastating defeat on an English army at Stirling Bridge.
+The following year, faced with renewed demands for service against the French, and with no role in the government of their own country, the Scots rebelled, and William Wallace inflicted a devastating defeat on an English army at the battle of Stirling Bridge.

 Edward would spend the next eight years slowly (and expensively) wearing down Scottish resistance.
 In this, he was aided by French difficulties with their own vassals in the County of Flanders.
 An agreement to end the Anglo-French war was patched together in 1299, and in 1303 Philip restored Aquitaine and abandoned the Scottish alliance.
 This gave Edward a free hand, and in 1304 the Scots were forced to come to terms.